yongrenjie/penguins/docs/tutorials/read.rst

 Spectra can be imported using the `read()` function.
 `read()` takes three parameters: the path to the *spectrum folder*, the *expno*, and the *procno*.

+We are going to assume here that you are using the penguins test data, but if you aren't, you just need to adapt these three arguments accordingly.
-First, navigate to the folder which contains the numbered expno datasets, if you aren't already in it.
+First, open a terminal and ``cd`` to the folder which contains the numbered expno datasets.
 Then, launch the interactive Python REPL, and type::

     >>> import penguins as pg